 Our Key Stage 3 and 4 principles continue into the Sixth Form enabling clear and well understood lines of progression.
 Students can study three, with some scope for four, A level equivalent courses.
-The curriculum offer includes a range of A Levels and Technical Awards (many offered as either single or double options to provide a mix and match approach) alongside other qualifications such as the Extended Project, Core Maths and Arts Awards all designed to offer breadth and variety.
+The curriculum offer includes a range of A Levels and Technical Awards (many offered as either single or double options to provide a mix and match approach) alongside other qualifications such as the Extended Project and Core Maths, all designed to offer breadth and variety.

 Learning Outside the Classroom

 Equally important as our taught curriculum is the menu of experiences and opportunities that Oriel offers to enable students personal and social development, develop citizenship and community work and encourage students interests and aspirations outside of the classroom.

 We place great importance on careers guidance and work experience.
 Students have individual careers guidance meetings with a careers guidance professional in Year 7 and then at key transition points in Year 9, 11 and 12.
 School trips and a wide range of extra-curricular clubs are all high profile, alongside the D of E award scheme, fundraising events, peer-mentoring and volunteering.
 A well-established Youth provision in the form of the Oriel Youth Wing is at the heart our provision and is an important part of our school and our wider local community.